 Jan joined Watsi on October 2nd, 2015.
-Four years ago, Jan became the 1525th member to automatically support a new Watsi patient every month.
-Since then, 4,303 more people have become monthly donors!
-Jan's most recent donation supported Nyo, a mother from Burma, to fund cardiac surgery.
+Six years ago, Jan joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jan's most recent donation supported Debora, a friendly five-year-old student from Kenya, to fund clubfoot surgery.